khalilahmed63/khalilahmed63/README.md

 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate other content creater
 - 📫 How to reach me ?
-- you can reach me with my email (panhwarkhalilahmed@gmail.com).
+- you can reach me through my email (panhwarkhalilahmed@gmail.com).

 <!---
 khalilahmed63/khalilahmed63 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.